logo

 Dear Reader,

 Ouch!
 Your burn does sound pretty severe.
-Intense redness, pain, and especially blistering indicate that you likely need to have your skin looked at by a health care provider.
+Intense redness, pain, and especially blistering may indicate that you likely need to have your skin looked at by a health care provider.
 If you experience chills, a fever, nausea, or disorientation, seek medical help immediately.
-Moreover, as someone with diabetes, your concerns are warranted — folks living with this condition are at a higher risk of infections.
-But, that’s not the only concern for diabetics (more on that in a bit).
+As someone with diabetes, your concerns are warranted as folks living with this condition are often at a higher risk of infections.
+But that’s not the only concern for diabetics (more on that in a bit).
 That said, there are some at-home methods to help reduce your current discomfort and a few strategies you can employ to prevent sunburn in the future.

 • Avoid additional sun exposure as you heal.